Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Gap junctions serve a number of critical cellular functions.
 Most notably, gap junctions allow for direct electrical communication between cells.
 However, gap junctions also permit forms of chemical communication between cells through the diffusion of small second messengers.
 Although different connexin subunits can impart different pore sizes to a gap junction channel, large biomolecules, such as nucleic acid and proteins, are too large to pass through gap junctions and are precluded from cytoplasmic transfer between cells.

 Gap junctions are expressed in virtually all tissues of the body, but the role of gap junctions is most obvious for cell types that benefit from direct electrical communication, such as neurons and cardiac muscle .
 Gap junctions in cardiac muscle allow the cells of the heart to contract in tandem, for example.

 A gap junction located in neurons is often referred to as an electrical synapse.
 However, electrical synapses in the human brain are thought to be relatively small in number compared to chemical synapses and few brain regions have been discovered with significant gap junction coupling between neurons.
 However, the glial cells known as astrocytes appear to be strongly coupled by gap junctions.

 Assign this as a reading to your class

 Assign just this concept, or entire chapters to your class for free.
 You will be able to see and track your students' reading progress.

-Gap junctions join the cytoplasm of two adjoining cells, Allow direct electrical and chemical communication, Gap junctions are composed of two connexin hemichannels, and Gap junctions are only found in the cardiac cells
+Gap junctions join the cytoplasm of two adjoining cells, Gap junctions are composed of two connexin hemichannels, Allow direct electrical and chemical communication, or Gap junctions are only found in the cardiac cells